 “It’s a marginal increase but we have to take into consideration the current situation and atmosphere in the world right now.
 The environment is sometimes challenging,” he was quoted as saying.

-The UAE is introducing legislation to increase the contribution of the non-oil sector to the company from 70 per cent to 80 per cent by 2021.
+The UAE is introducing legislation to increase the contribution of the non-oil sector to the country from 70 per cent to 80 per cent by 2021.

 For now, foreign companies can only operate in the UAE by partnering with a local entity unless they are based in certain free zones.